 Travel expenses and transportation related to clinical experiences are the responsibility of the student.
 Most clinical experiences require automobile travel.
+Students cannot be guaranteed clinical experiences adjacent to train or public transportation.

-School of Nursing Learning Center
+School of Nursing Resource Center

-The School of Nursing Learning Resources Center includes four learning laboratories and two computer laboratories.
+The School of Nursing Resource Center includes four learning laboratories and two computer laboratories.
 This includes a seminar room with demonstration bed and a small auxiliary laboratory for physical assessment skills.
 The skills laboratory simulates the hospital setting with all appropriate and supportive supplies and equipment.
 These include advanced patient care mannequins and simulators, injecta-pads, intravenous training arms, ostomy models, and many other innovative educational devices.
 In addition to regularly scheduled classes held in the nursing laboratory, open laboratory skills sessions are held regularly with a clinical coordinator, thus providing all students with an opportunity for reinforcement of clinical learning.